coveooss/terragrunt/README.md

 ### Import files

-When terragrunt execute, it creates a temporary folder containing the source of your terraform project and the configuration file `terragrunt.hcl`.
+When terragrunt execute, it creates a temporary folder containing the source of your terraform project and the configuration file.
 It is also possible to import files from external sources that should be used by terraform to evaluate your project.
 One typical usage of this feature is to import global variables that are common to all your terraform projects.

 #### Configure import files